zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/out-variable-declaration.md

 # Out Variable Declaration

-The **out variable declaration** feature introduced in C# 7.0 enables you to declare a variable at the location that it is being passed as an `out` argument.
+The **out variable declaration** feature introduced in C# 7.0 enables you to declare a variable where that it is being passed as an `out` argument.
 A variable declared this way is called an out variable.

-Before C# 7.0, to use an out variable, you must first declare a variable of the correct type before using it and them pass it as an `out` parameter as shown below.
+Before C# 7.0, to use an out variable, you must first declare a variable of the correct type before using it, and then pass it as an `out` parameter as shown below.

 ```csharp
 string address;